Frequently Asked Questions

 These are some of the typical questions we get about naturopathic and acupuncture treatment.
 There are also many questions that you will find answered just in the course of perusing our website.
 If you have further questions, please do not hesitate to contact us.

-Before Covid-19 it was required to make a face-to-face contact in order to establish care.
+Before the pandemic it was required to make a face-to-face contact in order to establish care.
 At this time care can be established and maintained virtually as long as you are in Oregon.
+As a matter of fact, I continue to see the lion's share of my naturopathic patients virtually as in general this is people's preference.
 Thankfully, most insurances that cover naturopathic care will cover virtual visits, but not all, so please contact your insurance if you want to know if you are covered.

 If you are not in Oregon and wish to work with me, I also offer coaching and consulting for clients all over the world.
 If you are looking for distance work, you can learn more or schedule here.